sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

     A summary of the "Looking for" slider on the person's record OwnerJurisdiction
     The person's jurisdiction
+OwnerSite
+    The site this person is linked to
 WorkTelephone
     The person's work telephone number
 MobileTelephone